sainoe/ICS-testnet/join-testnet-tutorial.md

 This section will explain you how to setup and run an node in order to participate to the Provider chain as a validator.
 Choose a directory name (e.g. `~/provider-recruit`) to store the provider chain node files.

-* *If you have completed the [IS-testnet tutorial](./start-testnet-tutorial.md) on the same machine, be sure to use <b>a different node folder</b>!*
+* *If you have completed the [ICS-testnet tutorial](./start-testnet-tutorial.md) on the same machine, be sure to use <b>a different node folder</b>!*

 __1. Remove any existing directory__